 In general, spaying or neutering your dog has several advantages for your dog, your family and your community.
 Unless you are planning on breeding your Chihuahua you should consider the surgery.

-Unlike what is popularly believed, spaying or neutering your dog will not make your dog obese but you should make sure that your Chihuahua is receiving an adequate diet and that he or she is doing enough physical activity.
+Unlike what is popularly believed, spaying or neutering your dog will not make your dog obese but could predispose them to weight gain.
+You should make sure that your Chihuahua is receiving an adequate diet and that he or she is doing enough physical activity as small breed dogs can easily become overweight.

 Benefits of Spaying or Neutering Your Chihuahua